EdyardGem/EdyardGem/README.md

 * Interested in Data Science, Machine Learning and AI
 * Working with Python, SQL and data analysis tools
 * Building educational and personal projects in analytics and machine learning
-* Looking for internship opportunities in Data Science, ML Engineering or Data Analytics
+* Currently preparing my GitHub portfolio for internship and junior-level opportunities

 ## Tech Stack